Dentistry

 Special Dental Diets

-Feed pets’ special dental diets.
+Feed therapeutic dental diets.
 This can help reduce the accumulation of tartar.

 As with most things in life, when it comes to dental disease, prevention is definitely better than cure.
 Regular and frequent attention to your pet’s teeth may avoid the need for a professional dental clean under general anaesthetic.